Baconbuilder/Scribble_WILSON/README.md

 Be sure not to override the current `voc` directory of the repository.
 We suggest to link the folders inside the voc directory.

+Scribble annotations for Pascal-VOC 2012 has already been placed in the `dataset` folder, so just leave it in place.
+Visit [here](https://jifengdai.org/downloads/scribble_sup/) for more information about the scribble annotations.

 ### ImageNet Pretrained Models
 After setting the dataset, you download the models pretrained on ImageNet using [InPlaceABN](https://github.com/mapillary/inplace_abn).